christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 How exactly do decoder-only language models (DOLMs) perform and *solve* ToM tasks?
 What's happening under the hood?
 What kinds of algorithms is the model relying on?

 Is it appropriate to evaluate DOLMs the way a psychologist would analyze a human subject to gauge its level of ToM?
 One common framework for this is <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6974541/" title="ncbi.nlm.nih.gov" rel="nofollow">ATOMS</a> (Abilities in Theory of Mind Space), which categorizes concepts like beliefs, intentions, desires, emotions, knowledge, and percepts.
-But is that the best way to understand model behavior?
-Can we contextualize this by zooming in and analyzing the internal mechanisms that enable ToM capabilities in these models?
+Can we contextualize this behavior by zooming in and analyzing the internal mechanisms that enable ToM capabilities in these models?

 If a DOLM is trained across multiple ToM datasets representing different categories, and has robust performance across direct probing, and we find a clear algorithmic process —that leans heavily on the structure of language— to solve ToM tasks does that automatically mean it's not really engaging in ToM, or could it be that this is the way models represent the abstract reasoning that ToM requires?